phramz/commons/README.md

 $example = new User();
 ```

-Now, maybe you want to access the private member 'name'
+Now, maybe you want to access the private member `name`
 ``` php
 <?php
 // get an instance of PropertyUtils